maschkef/little-linux-helper/docs/DEVELOPER_GUIDE.md

     *   **Dependencies:** `source`, `lh_log_msg`.
     *   **Side Effects:**
         - **English module first:** Always attempts to load the English version of the module (`$LH_ROOT_DIR/lang/en/${module_name}.sh`) as a baseline.
-        - **Target language overlay:** If target language is not English, attempts to load the target language version (`$LH_ROOT_DIR/lang/${lang}/${module_name}.sh`) and overlays it.
-        - **File-level fallback:** If the target language module file is missing, continues with only the English version while logging the fallback.
-        - **Preserves existing translations:** Module loading does not affect previously loaded translations from other modules or core language files.
         - **Updates MSG array:** Adds module-specific translations to the global `MSG` array.
     *   **Return Value:** Returns 0 on success, 1 if English module file is also missing.
     *   **Usage:** Called by modules that need additional translations beyond the common ones.
 Ensures graceful operation even with missing module translation files.